fomightez/yeastmine/README.md

 	* Ran updgrade of intermine with `python genes_ieasy_install --user --upgrade intermine`
 	* Still get Squid error running the sample script fro PythonAnywhere.
 Think it is related to fact for free PythonAnywhere accounts that things run through a proxy and the current `requests` package is broken for that, see https://www.pythonanywhere.com/forums/topic/761/ .
 That package is probably used in the intermine access or somethhing broken is.
 Since it is an overarching thing at the level of the popular requests package/https switch everyone is doing, maybe best to not try and make work from PythonAnywhere until the dust settles, since I think YeastMine may be working on my local Mac desktop for now.
 I'll just use that in the interim.

+**ANOTHER FREE OPTION WHILE FREE ACCOUNTS ON PYTHONANYWHERE AND YEASTMINE SEEM TO NOT BE PLAYING NICE** I found I could launch versions of Jupyter notebooks served via the FREE Binder service, for example by pressing `launch binder` at https://github.com/fomightez/qgrid-notebooks, and start a Python 3 notebook that I could then install intermine into by pasting `!pip install intermine` into a cell and running and then yeastmine works.
+I could see it worked by pasting in and running the script obtained from going to https://yeastmine.yeastgenome.org/yeastmine/template.do?name=Gene_Transcript&scope=all and clicking link down below for `python` to open https://yeastmine.yeastgenome.org/yeastmine/templateAction.do .
+(I probably should put examples of that script and some of mine in a repo where I pre-install `intermine` and link to it from here.)

-On [SourceLair](https://www.sourcelair.com), while `easy_install intermine  ` didn't work, `pip install intermine` did work to install the InterMine module.
+While they are no longer opening a free account, on [SourceLair](https://www.sourcelair.com), while `easy_install intermine  ` didn't work, `pip install intermine` did work to install the InterMine module.

 Running the scripts